 The Advocate General did not share that view in his Opinion.
 The system of specialised Community design courts contributes to the uniformity of case-law and to the uniform application of the substantive rules on actions for infringement and invalidity, the Advocate General stated in his Opinion of September 2019, which is also in line with the objectives of Regulation No 6/2002.

-The ECJ therefore rejected the national determination of the jurisdiction of the courts for EU designs.
-Thus, injunctions against EU designs must also be applied for before the Community Design Courts.
-The Court ruled that Article 90(1) of Regulation (EC) No 6/2002 on Community Designs should be interpreted as meaning that the courts and tribunals of the Member States with jurisdiction to order provisional measures, including protective measures, in respect of a national design also have jurisdiction to order such measures in respect of a Community design.
+Therefore, the ECJ ruled that Article 90(1) of Regulation (EC) No 6/2002 on Community Designs should be interpreted as meaning that the courts and tribunals of the Member States with jurisdiction to order provisional measures, including protective measures, in respect of a national design also have jurisdiction to order such measures in respect of a Community design.

 Would you like to protect or defend a design?